International School of Milan

 within 12 months of appointment every teacher also has the chance to attend one of the IB’s training workshops.
 As an international school we also look for excellent practice from a range of sources besides PYP and we make ample reference to the work of Reggio Children in Italy, and we are proud of the international backgrounds and experiences of our teachers and assistants.
 All schools in the ISE group work collaboratively and there are exchanges of experience across our sister schools in other cities, who also collaborate on common projects or innovations.

 Our classrooms are exciting centres of collaborative learning and this extends to the philosophy and vision of relations between teachers and families.
 We believe that collaboration with families is of particular importance and our teachers interact comfortably and confidently with parents as well as being imaginative and flexible classroom practitioners.

 We expect high standards in teaching and learning with a special awareness to language acquisition and literacy since the majority of students do not have English as their mother tongue.

 For the past two years we have adopted a 1:1 tablet project across the Elementary School and all teachers use iPads in their regular activities.
-Staff are provided with personal iPads for the duration of their time at school and each student has a personal iPad for use in school and at home.
 While not expecting all candidates to have extensive experience of 1:1 approaches to learning, we do expect that teachers are excited about the potential provided by these tools and feel comfortable with the technology.